-ABC had six VMware clusters - one cluster to support middleware, another to support the Oracle database, and a third cluster for all non-Oracle software.
+The software company had six VMware clusters - one cluster to support middleware, another to support the Oracle database, and a third cluster for all non-Oracle software.
 It also had the same cluster configuration to support Disaster Recovery (DR).
-In both the production and DR environments, ABC kept their Oracle workloads restricted to those six environments.
+In both the production and DR environments, They kept its Oracle workloads restricted to those six environments.

-However, the third-party consulting firm found ABC Company in violation of its license agreement.
-The third-party consulting firm was following Oracle Policy not contractual obligation when determining the proper way to license Oracle software.
-This is the same policy that Oracle License Management Services (LMS) would use when determining the proper way to license Oracle software.
+However, the third-party consulting firm found that the software company violated its license agreement.
+The third-party consulting firm followed Oracle Policy, not contractual obligation when determining how to license Oracle software.
+This is the policy that Oracle License same Management Services (LMS) would use when determining the proper way to license Oracle software.
 It is well documented by Gartner research that Oracle enforces policy as if it were a contractual obligation.
-The result is many customers are over licensed and paying way too much for their Oracle software.
+The result is that many customers are over-licensed and paying way too much for their Oracle software.